• Skip to main content

 • Recipes

-This healthy pumpkin pie French toast bake is an easy-to-make, cozy fall brunch with sourdough, pumpkin, pumpkin pie spice, and the usual French toast suspects.
+This pumpkin French toast casserole is an easy-to-make, cozy fall brunch with sourdough bread, pumpkin purée, and all those cozy pumpkin pie spices.
 Make it ahead to serve a crowd, or meal prep it for warm and comforting breakfasts throughout the week!

 Piece of pumpkin pie French toast bake on white plate with fork this recipe